act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Inapplicable Example 5

-Links do not have accessible names:
+These links do not have accessible names.

 ```html
 <a href="http://facebook.com"></a> <a href="http://twitter.com"></a>